Who was Peter Blake? by H. Pike Oliver

 Learn more here.

-Tim Berners-Lee CRITIQUES the Web on its 35th birthday by H. Pike Oliver
+Tim Berners-Lee Critiques the Web on its 35th birthday by H. Pike Oliver

 In a post on Medium, the web's creator concludes that the first decade of its life was great but as it moves towards middle age, things are not so great.
 He concludes that two issues need to be addressed.